 Amazon's early Black Friday sale is happening now and here are our favorite deals

-If you're worried about the dreaded supply-chain anxieties of 2021 -- port- and trucking-related back-ups affecting everything from clothing to booze -- there is some good news.
-Port-related delays may be easing, and some retailers say they're now fully stocked once again.
+If you haven't even thought of your holiday shopping yet, that's OK.
+Yes, there has been talk of the supply-chain snafu of 2021 -- port- and trucking-related back-ups affecting everything from clothing to booze.
+But know this: There are minor signs of relief on the horizon -- port-related delays may be easing, and some retailers, such as Walmart, say they're now fully stocked -- and there are early Black Friday deals aplenty out there right now.

-Still, it may not be wise to delay your holiday shopping, especially when so many retailers -- especially Amazon -- are already offering very good pre-Black Friday deals and sales.
+That said: It may be wise to start your holiday shopping now, especially at Amazon.
 Ahead of Black Friday 2021, you can already find deals and deep discounts on Amazon devices, kitchen appliances, Chromebooks, streaming devices, the hottest toys of 2021 and more.
 Even Amazon gift cards are on sale.

 We've compiled some of our favorite highlights from Amazon's big sale below.
 But if you want to skip straight to the deals, tap the button below and shop Amazon's Black Friday sale immediately.

-And stay tuned: Expect plenty more limited-time deals from top brands including Apple, Samsung, Hasbro, Sony, Shark, Bose, KitchenAid and L'Oreal Paris to come this holiday season at Amazon.
+And stay tuned: Expect plenty more limited-time deals from top brands, including --yes -- Apple, plus Samsung, Hasbro, Sony, Shark, Bose, KitchenAid and L'Oreal Paris to come this holiday season at Amazon.

 Pre-Black Friday Amazon gift card deal